-NO. MANAGEMENT CONSIDERATIONS OBJECTIVES AND PERFORMANCE TARGETS MEANS OF ACHIEVEMENT MANNER OF ASSESSMENT OF PERFORMANCE removal of potential trip and fall hazards equitable and stable uses Council maintenance team reporting system implemented.
-3 DEVELOPMENT AN D USE 3.1 FUTURE DEVELOPMENT AND USE Future development and uses is consistent with master plan and adopted PoM Review of all proposed future developments and uses for consistency with master plan and adopted PoM Proposed future developments and uses are reviewed 3.2 BUILDINGS, FACILITIES AND INFRASTRUCTURE Retention of the tennis club and court facilities at current location Review and amend the master plan Master plan amended Reconfigure the location of the Japanese garden and ponds Review and amend the master plan Master plan amended Upgrade the Prell Oval cricket pitch Identify required standard of pitch and upgrade Upgrade completed Upgrade and/or install new toilet facilities Audit existing facilities and upgrade to meet BCA standards Identify new locations for toilets and associated amenities buildings Upgrades and new facilities completed Review amphitheatre (near pond) for size and amenity Conduct review and consider amendments to the master plan Review completed and amendments considered by Council Review power needs for sports fields, amphitheatre, events management and amenities provisions and implement upgrades Power needs evaluation and project planning for required upgrades Evaluation completed and required upgrades planned and implemented Review liberty swing location to better Consult with existing users and/or disability Consultations held
+NO. MANAGEMENT CONSIDERATIONS OBJECTIVES AND PERFORMANCE TARGETS MEANS OF ACHIEVEMENT Use of temporary shade structures Audit of all paths and access ways for trip hazards and to ensure equitable and stable uses MANNER OF ASSESSMENT OF PERFORMANCE Temporary structures used for shade at events Audit completed Paths and access ways upgraded Council maintenance team reporting system implemented.
+3 DEVELOPMENT AN DUSE 3.1 FUTURE DEVELOPMENT AND USE Future development and uses is consistent with master plan and adopted PoM Review of all proposed future developments and uses for consistency with master plan and adopted PoM Proposed future developments and uses are reviewed 3.2 BUILDINGS, FACILITIES AND INFRASTRUCTURE Retention of the tennis club and court facilities at current location Review and amend the master plan Master plan amended Reconfigure the location of the Japanese garden and ponds Review and amend the master plan Master plan amended Upgrade the Prell Oval cricket pitch Identify required standard of pitch and upgrade Upgrade completed Upgrade and/or install new toilet facilities Audit existing facilities and upgrade to meet BCA standards Identify new locations for toilets and associated amenities buildings Upgrades and new facilities completed Review amphitheatre (near pond) for size and amenity Conduct review and consider amendments to the master plan Review completed and amendments considered by Council Review power needs for sports fields, Power needs evaluation and project Evaluation completed and